Introduction to a proposed book

 range appropriate to host life forms.
 But, considering that the Sun and its planetary

-system must have included the remnants of a supernova in order for it to have the heavier
+system must have included the remnants of a supernova (perhaps even a second generation

-elements necessary for life processes, the number of prospective hosts is only a fraction
+the number of prospective hosts is only a fraction of those with an appropriate temperature

-of those with an appropriate temperature range.
-In my view there are likely at least
+range.
+In my view there are likely at least thousands of planets in our galaxy that could

-we should admit there may be other chemical bases for life despite the necessary
+host life based on carbon and water.
+And we should admit there may be other chemical

-characteristics of their pervasive fluid to share with water two necessary properties:
+bases for life despite the necessary characteristics of their pervasive fluid to share with

-(1) be a near-universal solvent and (2) expand upon freezing (so there can be space for
+water two necessary properties: (1) be a near-universal solvent and (2) expand upon

-gases between liquid and solid in order for atmospheric ingredients to circulate above,
+freezing (so there can be space for gases between liquid and solid in order for atmospheric

-and participate in the life processes in, that fluid).
+ingredients to circulate above, and participate in the life processes in, that fluid).

 Regarding our solar system as a gigantic heat engine, we estimate that our Sun should